 37 – 39.5 GHz band

-Heavily used historical P-PFS band with about 130000 links in use, by most of the CEPT countries.
+Heavily used historical P-P FS band with about 136000 links in use, by most of the CEPT countries.

 All capacities are reported, individually licensed (5 answers indicated that a portion of the band is used with block licenses); great majority of links is allocated to fixed and mobile infrastructure.